k8up-io/k8up/README.md

 The K8up project is present in the [CNCF Slack Workspace](https://slack.cncf.io/) in the [#k8up channel](https://app.slack.com/client/T08PSQ7BQ/C06GP0D5FEF).

+## Monthly community meeting

+We host a monthly community meeting.
+For more information, head over to [the community documentation](https://k8up.io/k8up/about/community.html).

 ## Code of Conduct

 Our code of conduct can be read at [k8up.io](https://k8up.io/k8up/about/code_of_conduct.html).